NirmalSamaranayaka/CGZT.School.Demo/README.md

 # School Management System
-Project Setup Steps
+1. Project Setup Steps
-1.Open "CGZT.School.Demo.sln" file using Visual studio
+*Open "CGZT.School.Demo.sln" file using Visual studio

 Then you can see basic project layors as below.